 In the following figure, you can switch between the mesh reference and the map reference for comparisons of normal map values:

 The R, G, and B channels of the image correspond respectively to the X, Y, and Z components of the local surface vector.
 A uniform image of color [127, 127, 255] translates to a completely flat normal map.
 Roblox only supports OpenGL format - Tangent Space normal maps.

 Normal maps prominently affect the visual surface of a mesh and can accentuate awkward seams in your texture.
 Whenever possible, keep your texture seams hidden to avoid visual issues with your mesh.

-Roughness, or microsurface, maps determine how light is spread across your model’s surface.
-When roughness is at 0.0, the surface doesn't scatter light at all resulting in a much sharper and brighter reflections and glossiness on your material.
+Roughness, or microsurface, maps determine how light is spread across your model's surface.
+When roughness is at 0.0, the surface doesn't scatter light at all, resulting in a much sharper and brighter reflection and glossiness on your material.
 At 1.0, light and reflections evenly scatter over the model resulting in a less reflective matte-like surface.

 Roughness may impact how reflective an object is at different angles, referred to as the Fresnel effect.
 See Fresnel for more details and best-practices to maintain consistent reflective behavior.

 See the following figure for comparisons of various roughness map values:

 Fresnel refers to the amount of reflection of a surface in reference to the current viewing angle.
 Studio's Fresnel processing aims for physical real-world accuracy, although you may get unexpected specular contribution at certain angles even with rough surfaces.
 In some cases, you can compensate by making your roughness map around 0.1 more rough to achieve a consistent lighting response with your materials.

 Even though Roblox renders this lighting effect accurately, the brightness and reflectivity of a surface may not respond consistently between your texture content creating software, such as Substance Painter, and Studio.
 See Clothing Examples for differences in rendering between applications.